 Meet my latest salad dressing obsession!
 This mint dressing is as refreshing as they get.
 It’s made with freshly squeezed lemon juice, extra-virgin olive oil, and lots of fresh mint.
 Honey, Dijon mustard and garlic round out the flavors and make it irresistible.

-This dressing is delicious on salads, of course, and I’ve listed some salad ingredients that play especially well with mint dressing below.
+This dressing is light like a classic vinaigrette, but offers loads of fresh mint flavor.
+It’s delicious on salads, of course, and I’ve listed some salad ingredients that play especially well with mint dressing below.

 This “dressing” is also a fresh and lightly creamy sauce.
 I bet it would be great on orzo salad, in a pita sandwich, or on cooked fish, if you’re a fish eater.
 I’m eager to hear how you put it to use.

 One of my favorite local salads includes a mint dressing that I love (the chisaya mama at The Mixx, which is made with kale, arugula, quinoa, fennel, radish and Parmesan).

 I finally developed one of my own for my fattoush salad recipe, but it’s so good that I decided it deserves its own post.

 Homemade salad dressings, as a whole, taste infinitely better than the stale store-bought options.
 This one tastes particularly fresh since it’s loaded with fresh mint!

 This mint dressing would be lovely with any of the following ingredients: